“How do I find a recently arrested person in San Antonio?”

 At your hearing, Dr. Báez will speak with probation to see if it can be resolved without them revoking your probation or deferring it, which is often the case for minimal violations such as missing an appointment or committing a minor offense.

 In most cases, however, the state will not attempt to revoke your probation if the only allegation you committed a new criminal offense.
 They don’t want to try that new offense in a motion to revoke, so they usually put it off until there is resolution to the new offense.
 In any case, its always advised to speak to an experienced lawyer in San Antonio right away.

 Our goal is to provide you with the legal assistance you require in order to reduce the charges and avoid jail time.
-At the Law Office of E.R.
+At the Law Office of Dr. E.R.
 Báez, our attorney can offer his extensive experience in both state and federal courts to assist you or someone you know with a motion to revoke a probation case.
 If you have been arrested for violating your probation or believe a motion to revoke will be filed against you, you need to act quickly and our attorney in San Antonio.